brettshollenberger/easy_ml/README.md

   # process directly on dataframe
 end

-- To ensure you get a reader instead of a dataframe, include the `batch_size` parameter, or `batch` method
+- To ensure you get a reader instead of a dataframe, include the `batch` method

 ```ruby
 def batch(reader, feature)